borkxs/directory-sync/README.md

 ## ToDo

-* starting the script should handle copying the whole directory (to get any changes that may have happened while script is not running)
+* handle bringing the directory up to date after the script has been down for some time